Data model

 type varchar(255) router type

-ip_addresses text IP Adress(es) of the router
+ip_addresses text IP address(es) of the router

 description longtext Description of the router